-The College of Computer Science & Information Systems at Pacific States University provides educational programs leading to a Bachelor of Science in Computer Information Systems, a Master of Science in Computer Science, and a Master of Science in Information Systems.
+The College of Computer Science & Information Systems at Pacific States University provides educational programs leading to a Master of Science in Computer Science, and a Master of Science in Information Systems.

 These programs are based on the fundamental principles of analysis, synthesis, and experimentation.
 Students obtain a careful balance of training in deductive and inductive reasoning.
 Classroom discussion is enhanced by laboratory experimentation designed to emphasize established principles and concepts.